 Another prerequisite in your investment plans is knowing your goals.
 Setting goals will steer you toward what you want to achieve.
 Knowing what you are saving for—whether a car, house, retirement, or business—will give you a guideline of how much money you will need, how long it will take, and what you must do to reach your goal.

 Financial planning plays a significant role in saving and investing, with goal setting being a crucial part of it.
 At the same time, it affects your risk tolerance.
-Hence, it is important to figure out your goals and plans before acting upon them.
+Hence, figuring out your goals and plans before acting upon them is important.
 Planning and goal setting can also help you determine how much money you would allocate for investments, as it differs for every person.